top of page

 שחף סגל.jpeg

-Shahaf, born in 1988, is single and lives in Gan Yavne.
+Shahaf, born in 1988, lives in Gan Yavne.

 Served in the special anti-terror unit, Sayeret Golani, as a sharpshooter and a medic.